 Brunch is such a luxury, and such a joy.
 What other meal allows you to combine the best of breakfast foods and the regular menu?
-If you can’t decide between breakfast and lunch, or you want a reason to put champagne in your OJ, vodka in your tomato juice, or whiskey in your coffee, Fort Worth has you covered.
-Here’s our list of a Baker’s dozen of the best brunches in town.
+Here are 10 delicious brunch options in town.

 B&B Butchers probably gets the prize for decadent, special-occasion, white-tablecloth weekend brunch.
-All the best of the lunch and dinner menus are featured, along with sweet favorites, lox and bagels, oysters, and a brisket hash that’s big enough to serve two people comfortably.
+All the best of the lunch and dinner menus are featured, along with sweet favorites like monkey bread, bagels with lox, egg dishes, oysters, and a brisket hash that’s big enough to serve two people comfortably.

 Blue Mesa’s legendary brunch is a study in everything good about the meal.
-In addition to the build-your-own street tacos, the proprietary and oh-so-delish corn cake, and fresh-made guacamole, you’ll find glazed ham, Belgian waffles (with chicken if you want to get your sweet and salty together), fruit, salad and more.
-Sunday brunch runs from 9 a.m. to 3 p.m., while the newly added Saturday brunch goes from 10 a.m. – 2 p.m.!
+In addition to the build-your-own street tacos, the proprietary and oh-so-delish corn cake, and fresh-made guacamole, you’ll find Belgian waffles (with chicken if you want to get your sweet and salty together), fruit, desserts and more.
+Sunday brunch runs from 10 a.m. to 3 p.m.

-Brewed is open at the crack of 9 a.m. both Saturday and Sunday, and their all-day breakfast menu is in full effect.
-Build your own biscuit, grab some chilaquiles or a healthy veggie skillet, or dive into lunch-y hot plates like shrimp and grits or a chicken pot pie.
+Brewed is open at the crack of 8 a.m. both Saturday and Sunday, and their all-day breakfast menu is in full effect.
+Build your own biscuit, grab some chilaquiles or a healthy veggie skillet, or dive into lunch-y hot plates like shrimp and grits.

-Cane Rosso’s weekend brunch is pretty new, and it’s a spectacular addition to your dining options.
-Of course you can get your favorite pies and lunch menu items, along with chicken and waffles and a tater tot poutine.
-The Literally Everything pizza is an amazing white pie with smoked salmon, scallions, an egg, and Everything seasoning.
-It’s like a bagel, but better, and with leftovers!
+Cane Rosso’s weekend brunch is a spectacular addition to your dining options.
+Of course you can get your favorite pies and lunch menu items, along with chicken and waffles and fully loaded breakfast tots.
+The Breakfast Taco pizza is topped with smoked brisket, tater tots, onions, candied jalapeños, housemade mozzarella, lightly scrambled egg and yellowbird serrano sauce.
+What more do you need?

 Cat City Grill

 Cat City Grill offers one of the best year-round brunch menus ever.
-Like eggs Benedict?
-You’ll find a choice of four, including a spinach Benedict.
-There are a half-dozen omelets on the menu, including a veggie version and a seafood omelet with crab cake mix, Swiss cheese and Hollandaise sauce.
+Eggs Benedict, omelettes and sausage and biscuits top menu.
 One of the best things about this brunch menu: mimosas, screwdrivers, Bellinis, and the traditional bloody Mary are all a mere $3 each!

 Esperanza’s has possibly the best traditional Mexican breakfast around.
 The Main Street location’s open daily at 6:30 a.m., while the Park Place site opens at 6 a.m.
 Although you won’t find alcohol, you’ll get the best and most beautiful pan dulce, arroz con leche, and breakfast tacos with every conceivable combination.
 The lunch tacos, tortas and combos will keep you full and happy.
 If you’d rather sip a margarita, big brother restaurant Joe T. Garcia’s offers brunch both Saturday and Sunday.
 You’ll get a choice of six brunch items, including menudo, and the lunch version of their legendary menu.
 Remember to bring cash for this brunch!